orujovshah/migrate-to-spotify/README.md

 1. **Step 1**: Enter YouTube playlist URL → Click "Fetch Tracks"
    - First use: Semantic matching model downloads automatically (60MB-420MB depending on model selected, one-time)
    - Subsequent uses: Model loads from cache instantly
+   - Click the fetch button again during processing to cancel and restart
 2. **Step 2** (appears after fetching): Review matched tracks in the interactive table
    - Click **Spotify Match** to preview track with embedded player and lyrics
    - Click **YouTube Title** to watch the original video
    - Uncheck any tracks you don't want
+   - Use **Fetch Again** to restart with a new playlist or settings
 3. **Step 3**: (Optional) Upload cover image, customize name and description
    - (Optional) Check "🌐 Make this playlist public" to override the default visibility setting
 4. **Step 4**: Click "Create Spotify Playlist"